Monotile kirigami: Existence of monotile kirigami patterns

 As demonstrated in a prior work by Liu et~al.~\cite{liu2021wallpaper}, it is possible to design deployable kirigami patterns using any of the 17 wallpaper groups.
 It is natural to ask whether one can further design periodic \emph{monotile} kirigami patterns using any of the 17 wallpaper groups.

-To be more precise, in this work, we define a \emph{periodic monotile kirigami pattern} as a pattern that satisfies all the following conditions: \begin{itemize} \item The pattern consists of only one type of tile with certain connections.
-All tiles in the pattern are identical up to translation and rotation.
+To be more precise, in this work, we define a \emph{periodic monotile kirigami pattern} as a pattern that satisfies all the following conditions: \begin{itemize} \item The pattern consists of only one type of tile.
+All tiles in the pattern are identical up to translation and rotation, and they are connected using point connections.
+Holes in the kirigami pattern are allowed.

 \item The kirigami pattern can be repeated infinitely via suitable translation and rotation.